 The University of North Carolina at Chapel Hill is the country’s oldest state university.
 UNC Chapel Hill has an enrollment of approximately 29,000 students, employs more than 3,500 members of the faculty, and offers 69 doctoral degrees as well as professional degrees in medicine, nursing, dentistry, pharmacy and law.
 The University Library collections include over 7.5 million volumes, and is a member of the Association of Research Libraries and the Center for Research Libraries.
 Together with the libraries at Duke University, North Carolina Central University, and North Carolina State University, the members of the Triangle Research Libraries Network (TRLN) provide services and collections to their students, faculty, and staff in support of the education, research, and service missions of the universities.

 The UNC Health Sciences Library is part of the University Libraries and is a recognized leader within the Association of Academic Health Sciences Libraries.
-The Health Sciences Library’s mission is to connect people everywhere with knowledge to help them teach and learn effectively, assure quality health care, conduct vital research, and make informed decisions.
+The Health Sciences Library’s mission is to be an indispensable partner in connecting people with knowledge to help teach and learn effectively, assure quality health care, conduct vital research, and make informed decisions.
 To learn more about the Health Sciences Library, please visit: hsl.lib.unc.edu/.